sara-sabr/ITStrategy/_pages/en/capabilities.md

 ### SECTION 6.
 TEAM EXPERIMENTATION AND STREAMLINING CHANGE APPROVAL

-- My team feels empowered to work on new ideas and continually improve solutions to foster experimentation.
+- My team is able to work on new ideas and experiment.
 [1-7]
-- My team has the authority to create and change specifications as part of the development process without requiring approval.
+- My team is able to do work without having to ask for permission.
 [1-7]
-- My team works in an environnent where they can be innovative.
-For example, modifying to stories and specifications during development.
+- My team is able to make changes to user needs and specifications during a project.
 [1-7]
-- Team members are able to foster a culture of continual experimentation.
+- My team is able to make changes without having to ask for permission.
 [1-7]
-- My team finds ways to continuously improve includes creating proofs of concept individually or with others, integrating to improve processes, and incorporating automated testing and scripted build and deployment processes.
+- Changes can be promoted to production without manual change approvals.
 [1-7]
+- The % of changes that do (or do not) require a manual change to be promoted to production. [%]
+- Production changes don't need to be approved by an external body before deployment or implementation.
+[1-7]
+- The amount of time changes spend waiting for approval from external bodies. [time]
+- The % of changes that are managed by peer-review. [%]
+- My team has a clear understanding of the process to get changes approved for implementation.
+[1-7]
+- My team is confident they can get changes through the approval process in a timely manner and know the steps it takes to go from "submitted" to "accepted".
+[1-7]
 - Tools and platforms are agreed upon by the team and tailored to the needs of the project.
 [1-7]
 - My team promotes team development and handle cross-functional activities.
 [1-7]
-- My team executes peer review which includes reviews, comments, and approvals captured in the team's development platform as part of the development process.
+- My team executes peer review which includes reviews, comments, and approvals captured as part of the development process.
 [1-7]
 - How much time do changes spend waiting for approval from external bodies? [time]
-- My team doesn't rely on peer review to move forward in production and manage changes.
-[1-7]
-- My team doesn't carry out a manual change approval to be promoted to production.
-[1-7]
-- My team employs continuous testing, continuous integration, and comprehensive monitoring and observability to rapidly detect, prevent, and correct bad changes.
-[1-7]
 - My team considers the development platform as a product by evaluating the changes on multiple axes, including security, performance,and stability, as well as defects.
 [1-7]
 - My team studies the change process end-to-end, identifying bottlenecks, and experimenting with ways to shift validations into the development platform.
 [1-7]
-- My team is confident we can get changes through the approval process in a timely manner and know the steps it takes to go from "submitted" to "accepted".
+- My team continuously improve business processes by identifying and eliminating waste.
 [1-7]

 #### Scoring